 Every year we hold a wide ranging and fascinating programme of lectures, visits workshops and social events.
 Our members, many of whom are artists and craftspeople themselves, are interested in all the decorative and fine arts including painting, music, literature, furniture, mosaics, and architecture.
 We try and ensure that the programme has something of interest to everyone and with such a committed and enthusiastic membership there’s always something new and exciting going on!

-Here in West Cornwall, we’re a relatively new society founded in 2011 and our membership is nearly full at present.
-If you’d like to become a member, click here for further information.
+Here in West Cornwall, we’re a relatively new society founded in 2011 .
+We do have some availability now for new members, so if you would like to become a member, click here for further information.

 We still remain one of over 300 member societies of the ‘The Arts Society’ formerly NADFAS – the National Association of Decorative and Fine Arts Societies.

 Our Annual Summer Party was held on 11th July at Polgoon Vineyard which proved to be a delightful setting for this quintessential summer soirée.

 The vineyard provided a range of their wines and ciders and there was a wonderful array of delicious food which had been hand crafted by various members.
 We were serenaded by the talented St Ives Concert Band, left, and even though some drizzle set in later, that didn’t spoil the party atmosphere as everyone got a chance to have a chat with their friends in a lovely setting.
 Samme, pictured below, is having no shortage of takers for the strawberries dipped in chocolate which Carrie had painstakingly prepared earlier.

 For more photos of the evening, click here